velusgautam/resize-image-buffer/README.md

-> Resize images in memory
+# Resize imageBuffer to imageBuffer 😃

 ## Install